mpenet/legba/README.md

 services in Clojure.

-Legba streamlines the creation of OpenAPI based servers by emphasizing the OpenAPI schema file as the foundation of your service definition.
-Unlike other libraries that generate the schema from routes defined in a separate DSL, Legba takes the opposite approach: it uses your schema to create the necessary routes and wraps your supplied handlers with OpenAPI validation.
+Legba streamlines the creation of OpenAPI based servers by emphasizing the **OpenAPI schema file as the foundation of your service definition**.
+Unlike other libraries that generate the schema from routes and validation defined in a separate DSL, Legba takes the opposite approach: **it uses your OpenAPI schema to create the necessary routes and wraps your supplied handlers with OpenAPI validation**.

-While you can still leverage libraries like [pact](https://github.com/mpenet/pact) to generate portions of your schemas, Legba ensures that the final OpenAPI file exposed to your users remains unrestricted, reviewable, and editable.
+While you can still leverage libraries like [pact](https://github.com/mpenet/pact) to generate portions of your schemas, Legba ensures that the final OpenAPI file exposed to your users remains **unrestricted, reviewable, and editable**.

 ## Legba goals